As a salon owner should you take the rent-a-chair (booth rental) route?

 Pitfall Four: poaching your clients and staff

-I touched on this earlier.
+I touched on poaching earlier.
 You can build some safeguards into a Service Contract but who wants to resort to the Courts?
+It’s too late and expensive.

-Of course, you are always open to any salon employee leaving, then poaching clients and your staff.
-It’s life.
+Of course, you are always open to any salon employee leaving, and then poaching clients and your staff.
+It’s called life.

 Pitfall Five: firing a rent-a chair